-Description Semi detached villa.
-Accommodation GROUND FLOOR: Entrance hallway, living room, dining room, kitchen, conservatory and cloak room with W.C.
-FIRST FLOOR : Three bedrooms and bathroom.
-Gross internal floor area (m2) 79m2.
-Neighbourhood and location The subjects are situated within an established residential area of mixed style properties within the town of Kinross where local facilities and amenities can be obtained.
-Age Built circa 1975.
-Weather Dull and overcast.
-There has been heavy rainfall and winds within the last day.
+Description Detached bungalow.
+Accommodation Entrance hallway, living room, dining room, three bedrooms, kitchen and shower room.
+Gross internal floor area (m2) 89sqmts Neighbourhood and location The subjects are situated within an established residential area of mixed style properties within the town of Kinross where local facilities and amenities can be obtained.
+Age Built circa 1975 Weather Sunny/dry.
 The content of this report should be read in accordance with the weather conditions at the time of inspection.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a single shared stack of brick pointed construction with metal flashings at the junction between this and the surrounding roof coverings.
+Chimney stacks None.
+A former chimney stack has been removed with the opening sealed over.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is of a traditional pitched design overlaid with interlocking concrete tiles with tiled ridge sections.
+Valley gutters have been created at the intersection of the main roof to the later extension.

-Roofing including roof space If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a traditional pitched design overlaid in inter locking concrete tiles with tiled ridge sections.
-Dormer projections have been created to the front and rear with these dressed in tiling to the vertical sections.
-The flat platform sections have been finished in what appears to be a roofing membrane.
-Lead flashings have been incorporated at the junction between the dormers and the surrounding roof coverings.
-PVC caps have been fitted to verge areas.
-Access to the roof space is via a hatch to the landing ceiling with there being a ladder available.
-The roof is of a traditional timber frame construction with insulation between the ceiling joists and also to the underside of the rafters.
-Access was restricted to a small floored area surrounding the boiler/hatch only.
+Roofing including roof space ceiling.
+The roof is of a traditional timber frame construction overlaid with membrane with installation between and over the ceiling joists and also to the underside of the rafters.
+Access was restricted to a small area surrounding the hatch only.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Rainwater goods are of a PVC design to eaves and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Main walls are of traditional cavity brick and block construction roughcast externally.
+The main walls are of a cavity block and brick construction roughcast externally with additional areas dressed in facing brick.
+PVC cladding has been fitted to the apex of the side extension.
 Cavity wall insulation has been installed.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Windows external deers and ising Internal and automal de one more assert and also adviduous Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Entry to the property is via a uPVC panel and double glazed door to the front and composite panel and double glazed door to the rear.
-The windows are of a mixed age uPVC framed double glazed design.
-PVC boarding has been fitted to the fascias and soffits.
+Entry to the property is via a uPVC panel and double glazed door to the entrance with there being an additional uPVC framed double glazed door to the kitchen and uPVC framed double glazed French doors to the dining room.
+The windows have been replaced with uPVC framed double glazed units.
+The fascias have been dressed in PVC with asbestos cement sheeting to the soffits.
 External decorations Not applicable.
-Conservatories / porches Visually inspected.
-A conservatory has been built to the rear of the property.
-This has been built up off a dwarf wall base course rendered externally with uPVC framed double glazed windows off this.
-There is a uPVC framed double glazed French door providing access to the garden.
-The roof is of a shallow pitched design overlaid in opaque poly carbonate sheeting.
-Flashings have been incorporated at the junction between this and the surrounding walls.
+Conservatories / porches None.
+Communal areas None.
+Garages and permanent outbuildings Visually inspected. -a. agoo ana pormanoni outbunungs There is a single car garage of brick and roughcast construction under a corrugated metal roof.
+Access is via a roller door to the front with additional timber and glazed passage door to the side.
+Internally flooring is of a concrete screed nature.
+Stored items have been laid throughout restricting any clear inspection.